NathanTeeuwen/Dominulator/README.md

 1) Many of the cards are implemented, but not all of them.
 Goal is to eventually have them all complete.
 2) Write innovating strategies.
 See how yours does on the leader board
-3) We need test case infrastucture.
+3) We need test case infrastructure.
 Long term, I would like to see a test case for every clarifiction in the rule book.
 4) Contribute to the AI portion of the project.

 Dominion has 205 kingdom cards.
 There are currently 31 cards that can throw NotImplementedException.

-Your Program Crashed or threw an exception.
+Your Program Crashed or Threw an Exception.
 It must be a piece of crap right?
 ==============================================================================

 The game engine enforces the rules of the game.
 If a strategy is breaking the rules, it will throw an exception.
 The correct fix here is to fix the strategy.

-The game will also throw an excpetion if you use a card that hasn't been implemented yet.
+The game will also throw an exception if you use a card that hasn't been implemented yet.

 There are also bugs ...